Daily High to Daily Low: Is It Safe to Buy Retail Properties of America Inc. (RPAI)?

 RPAI’s Market Performance

-Volatility was left at 2.43%, however, over the last 30 days, the volatility rate increased by 3.02%, as shares surge +1.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.16% upper at present.
+Volatility was left at 2.33%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -9.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.17% upper at present.

 Insider Trading